 Additionally, you can set up rules to tag emails to automatically categorize or prioritize them.
 For instance, emails from VIP customers can be tagged as “High Priority” and moved to the top of the queue for immediate attention.

-- Establish Service Level Agreements (SLAs) and automate reminders for pending tasks.
+You can also establish Service Level Agreements (SLAs) and automate reminders for pending tasks.
 For example, if a query hasn’t been responded to within the expected due date, Hiver will notify the assigned team members about the delay.

 ProTip: Tagging incoming emails is useful not only for prioritizing tickets but also for tracking trends and communicating with other departments.
 This Reddit Thread explains it better.